Coins of the Kingdom of the Bosporus,

 Aphrodite seated left on throne with back, wearing mural crown

-large * in field left
+large * in upper left field.

 Countermark (unidentified) on bottom of throne.